wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 Version 1.1:
 Also make sure that you are not using a sensitive username and password since this is being stored in cleartext in your configuration, display unobscured onscreen, and will be visible to F5 if you submit a qkview.
 My username and password are stored in the local user repository on ClearPass and it is only used for this specific purpose.
 You could choose to modify the script to store the username and password as an environment variable in your bash profile to make it slightly more hidden but I think this might still be visible to F5 in the qkview.
 I'm not aware of any way to encrypt the password nicely yet but I'll keep looking.

-Version 1.2: Password encryption has been added, plaintext password still supported.
+Version 1.2 and later: Password encryption has been added, plaintext password still supported.
 See password encryption section

 The script must be installed on all LTM pairs AND each GTM to work correctly.
 You can deploy/update the script on a single LTM in the pair and then sync to force the script to copy over to the other member.
 However, *you must manually install/update the script on each GTM* as this information does not sync like the rest of the GTM configurations.